whatIfTechnologies/gmh-jamstack-prototype/README.md

 * this contains in effect 2 repositories in 1.
 They would normally be separate projects.
     * [strapi](https://strapi.io/) headless cms
     * [nuxt](https://nuxt.com/) vue app
 * neither of the versions in this prototype are the latest versions.
-I just grabbed a sample repo to get things up and running quickly for this POC.
+I just grabbed a sample repo to get things up and running quickly for this proof-of-concept.
 Actual development plan would be to use newer versions of both libraries along with a front-end component framework like [vuetify](https://next.vuetifyjs.com/en/).

 This repo *should* include the cms content including:
 * content types (`/strapi/src/api`)